-Chapter IV describes the environmental effects of each alternative on each resource concern.
-It provides the basis for the summary of effects in Table 2.1.
+Chapter IV provides the basis for the summary of effects in Table 2.1.
 Chapter IV also contains an economic analysis.
 The economic analysis projects the net monetary return from harvesting timber for each alternative and provides a baseline for comparing the net monetary return from timber harvesting with monetary return from a conservation lease.